volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 One of the most important and commonly used traps are, of course, get and set.

-They are designed for intercepting reading and writing object properties.
+They are designed to intercept reading and writing object properties.

-As we already know, the get trap is executed with the **target** and **property** arguments, which contain information about the target object and the retrieved property respectively:
+As we already know, the get trap is executed with the **target** and **property** arguments, which contain information about the target object and the retrieved property, respectively:

 ```javascript
 const handler = {